-working on the streets, where they are vulnerable to violations of their rights, encountering verbal, physical, and sexual abuse in their daily lives.
-They have difficulties accessing basic services and few of them benefit from any formal education.
+working on the streets, where they face numerous challenges as their rights are constantly violated.
+The children have difficulties accessing basic services such as food and healthcare and only a few of them benefit from any formal education.
 In this situation, they also become socially excluded, becoming trapped in a cycle of poverty, violence and abuse.
 This

 in turn leads to a community in which a high number of youth are unemployed and with a

 illiteracy level.
 As a result, Action for Children in Conflict was established in the year 2003 in order to improve the lives of children, women, vulnerable families and marginalized communities through promotion of accessibility to quality education, better health care, economic empowerment and advocacy of human rights and fundamental freedom as well as policy change.